-Bates leaves Aberdeen for Mechelen
+Bates and McLennan leave Aberdeen for new clubs

-David Bates leaves Aberdeen for Mechelen on permanent transfer
+David Bates exits Aberdeen for Mechelen as Connor McLennan joins St Johnstone on loan

 Last updated on .From the section Aberdeen

-Scotland centre-half David Bates has left Aberdeen to join Mechelen in the Belgian top flight on a three-year contract.
+Centre-half David Bates has left Aberdeen for Mechelen as forward Connor McLennan joined St Johnstone on loan.

-The 25-year-old played 35 times for the Dons last season, but he has not made a single appearance this season.
+The 25-year-old Bates turned out 35 times for the Dons last season, but he has not played this season.

-Bates had joined Aberdeen from Hamburg last summer after a spell in Belgium with Cercle Brugge.
+Bates had joined Aberdeen from Hamburg last summer after a loan spell with Cercle Brugge and now returns to Belgium's top flight.

-The defender, who has four Scotland caps, began his career with Rangers before joining Hamburg.
+The defender, who has four Scotland caps and started his career with Rangers, has signed a three-year deal.

 Danny Buijs' Mechelen currently sit 10th in the Belgian top flight after finishing eight last season.

-Aberdeen manager Jim Goodwin had earlier stated that he was open to Bates and striker Christian Ramirez finding new clubs and suggested that it was time for 22-year-old forward Connor McLennan to move on in pursuit of more regular first-time starts.
+Aberdeen manager Jim Goodwin had earlier stated that he was open to Bates and striker Christian Ramirez finding new clubs and suggested that it was time for 22-year-old McLennan to move on in pursuit of more regular first-time starts.

-However, Goodwin played down the possibility of United States international Ramirez joining Heart of Midlothian following newspaper reports amid the Edinburgh club's hunt for a replacement following Liam Boyce's long-term injury.
+However, Goodwin played down the possibility of United States international Ramirez joining Heart of Midlothian following newspaper reports suggesting interest from the Edinburgh club after Liam Boyce's long-term injury.

 "I can't see us loaning a player to one of our rivals," he added.
 "And, as of this moment in time, I'm not aware that Hearts have even made contact."